Sunday, February 24, 2013 at 8:14 AM

 Meanwhile, given its compelling subject matter, Django Unchained deserves honorable mention.
 Because, like Argo, it soared emotionally but was so riveting cinematically that it was nominated for Best Cinematography as well; whereas Argo was not.

 I am all too mindful, however, that the main plot of this movie involves a Black cowboy outwitting and killing a bunch of White folks.
 Granted the Whites in this case are inhumane, slave-holding SOBs.
 Yet celebrating it in this context seems a bridge too far for the voting members of the Academy – who, according to the February 19, 2012 edition of the Los Angeles Times, are 94 percent White and 77 percent male.

-Apropos of critics, you’ve probably heard Spike Lee, the director of such racially affirming films as She’s Gotta Have It and Jungle Fever, spewing indignation about this film being “disrespectful to my ancestors” – as he is quoted saying in the December 21, 2012 edition of Vibe magazine.
+Apropos of critics, you’ve probably heard Spike Lee, the director of such “racially affirming” films as She’s Gotta Have It and Jungle Fever, spewing indignation about Django Unchained being “disrespectful to my ancestors” – as he is quoted saying in the December 21, 2012, edition of Vibe magazine.
 It speaks volumes about his professional integrity and intellectual curiosity, however, that he boasted about having no intent to ever see this film by (White) director Quentin Tarantino.

 All the same, for the record, please beware that criticizing Tarantino for having his White characters use the word “Nigger” too many times in Django Unchained is rather like criticizing Spielberg for having his German characters use the word “Vermin” too many times in Schindler’s List.
 The criticism in both cases reflects an insidious strain of political correctness that presumes even to rewrite history.